jlduan/fba/docs/tutorials/cellplex/SC3_v3_NextGem_DI_CellPlex_Jurkat_Raji_10K_Multiplex/tutorial.rst

    :width: 800px
    :align: center

-Preview the demultiplexing result: the numbers of singlets, multiplets and negative cells.
+Preview the demultiplexing result: the numbers of singlets (5,396 + 4,726), multiplets (1,178) and negative cells (2,312).

 .. code-block:: python